 The Old Town is the star attraction in Budva.
-It is a tiny city surrounded by a big Venetian wall; thus, most architecture is mostly influenced by the Venetian culture.
-If you are interested in charming shops, galleries, and cafes, the Old Town has to be on your list.
+It is a tiny city surrounded by a Venetian wall; thus, the architecture is mostly influenced by the Venetian culture.
+If you are interested in a Medieval town full of narrow streets, charming shops, galleries, and cafes, the Old Town has to be on your list.

 Kotor is for Dreamers

-If you want to get the best view of the beautiful Bay of Kotor, one activity you should not miss is climbing to the top of the Old Town Wall, apart from getting a breathtaking view, you will also get in some exercise because hiking up can really work up the sweat, but it is absolutely worth it.
+If you want to get the best view of the beautiful Bay of Kotor, one activity you should not miss is climbing to the top of the Old Town Wall.
+Saint John’s Fortress, or Castle of San Giovanni, is an impressive fortress that takes about 45 minutes to hike up to.
+You won’t regret it!

 Lovcen Park will Charm You